containerish/docs/docs/guide/documentation.md

 ---
-sidebarDepth: 2
+lang: en-US
+title: All about Containers
+description: General guide to containers ecosystem
 ---

 # All About Containers

 ## What are Containers ?

 In modern world of Tech, Containers are just like a handy fanny pack carrying everything that you need to go by the day.
 Containers are nothing but a standard piece of software that packages up your code and all it's dependencies and thus making is easier to run the application quickly without worrying much about different environments.

 **Container Image:** A container image is binary representation of everything needed to run the application which includes, your code, runtime, system tools & libraries and settings.
 At runtime, a container image becomes a Container.
 Using containers has revolutionized the application development.
 Running the applications using Containers is reliable, secure and portable.

-## Why Containers and How do they work?
+## Why Containers and How do they work ?

 Before understanding how containers work, let's understand how the application development, building and deployment took place when the containers weren't around.
 1. The traditional approach was to run the applications on in-house servers.
 Predicting the traffic a quarter ahead and stashing the hardware on guess game which often resulted in underutilized resources, higher costs or falling short and being unable to serve.